Searching ...

 Some of this tourism is seasonal, as with ski season at the mountain resort towns.
 If you end up living in a tourist area, just be aware and ready for the influx of visitors.

-Colorado is a drought-prone state, and its water resources are limited.
-The state relies on the snowpack for water, but this has to a) be brought in and b) is increasingly unreliable in recent years.
+Colorado is a drought-prone state with limited water resources.
+The state relies on the snowpack for water, but this has to a) be brought in and b) has become increasingly unreliable in recent years.

 If you’re used to frequently watering the lawn or gardening, your consumption may be more limited.
 Before you go, learn the importance of conserving water and what steps you’ll need to take to reduce water consumption.